Latin American Philosophy: Metaphilosophical Foundations

 - A pragmatic problem arises for the use of a term in the presence of morally, politically, or socially unacceptable connotations associated with that term.

-As an illustration, let's consider the term preferred here, ‘Latin American philosophy.’
+As an illustration, let’s consider the term preferred here, ‘Latin American philosophy.’
 Its qualifier derives from ‘Latin America,’ which appears to suffer from both types of problem.
-With few exceptions (e.g., Oliver 1998), those who have recently reflected on this term go beyond geography and politics to consider also factors such as culture and history in order to determine its meaning and reference.
+With few exceptions (e.g., Oliver 1998), those who have recently reflected on this term go beyond geography and politics to consider also factors such as culture and history in order to determine this term’s meaning and reference.
 But it has proved difficult to find criteria that avoid semantic problems such as

-On the other hand, Rabossi (2003) explicitly provides a set of intensional criteria, which he appears to consider necessary and sufficient for falling under the reference of ‘Latin America.’
+On the other hand, Eduardo Rabossi (2003) explicitly provides a set of intensional criteria, which he appears to consider necessary and sufficient for falling under the reference of ‘Latin America.’
 According to them, the term denotes certain “states” of North, Central, and South America by virtue of their sharing “a common political origin (Spanish/Portuguese conquest), a similar linguistic heritage (Spanish/Portuguese), a dominant religion (Catholicism), and comparable predicaments vis à vis local, regional, and international affairs” (Rabossi 2003, p.
 507).
-Rabossi's criteria, which are more restrictive, avoid being too broad, but face the problem of being too narrow, which makes them unsatisfactory.
+Rabossi’s criteria, which are more restrictive, avoid being too broad, but face the problem of being too narrow, which makes them unsatisfactory.